- Mobile network operators refuse to meet senior US official to discuss exclusion of Huawei’s 5G kit.

 Krach also highlighted support from Telefónica on Clean Networks in an op/ed piece in O Globo newspaper ahead of his mission to Brazil.

-As entrepreneur and businessman — he is the former CEO and Chairman of DocuSign (2009–2019), transforming it from startup to international provider of electronic signature and digital transaction management solutions — Krach has earned the reputation of getting things done.
+As entrepreneur and businessman — he is the former Chief Executive and Chairman of DocuSign (2009–2019), transforming it from startup to international provider of electronic signature and digital transaction management solutions — Krach has earned the reputation of getting things done.

 Krach’s modus operandi is perhaps more carrot than stick, however.
-In his O Globo newspaper article in August, Krach rubbished claims by a Huawei representative that restrictions on the supplier would increase the cost of 5G in Brazil by up to five times.
-“Another example of Huawei’s misinformation campaign,” he said, before adding — somewhat tantalisingly — that “contrary to what Huawei would have you believe, choosing trusted communications equipment providers doesn’t necessarily come with an increase in costs”.
+In his O Globo newspaper article in August 2020, Krach rubbished claims by a Huawei representative that restrictions on the supplier would increase the cost of 5G in Brazil by up to five times.
+“Another example of Huawei’s misinformation campaign”, he said, before adding — somewhat tantalisingly — that, “contrary to what Huawei would have you believe, choosing trusted communications equipment providers doesn’t necessarily come with an increase in costs”.

-The US has previously indicated that US funding is available for Brazil’s operators to buy equipment from other suppliers.
+The USA has previously indicated that US funding is available for Brazil’s operators to buy equipment from other suppliers.

 Such policy changes are unlikely to happen quickly, however, and there remains considerable resistance and alarm linked to Huawei in US government, suggesting that allies may still yet be leaned on to keep a distance from the supplier.